 Search Results for: healthcare

 How can nurses help foster transparency in healthcare?
-I was very fortunate to attend The National Patient Safety Foundations’ Lucian Leape Institute’s 8th Annual Forum & Keynote dinner on September 17, 2015 as one of the nurses selected to represent our organization.
+I was very fortunate to attend The National Patient Safety Foundations’ Lucian Leape Institute’s 8th Annual Forum & Keynote Dinner on September 17, 2015, as one of the nurses selected to represent our organization.
 Lucian Leape is considered the father of the modern patient safety movement in the US.
 In 1994, he wrote “Error in Medicine” published in JAMA.
-This led to the development of The National Patient Safety Foundation (NPSF) in … [Read more...] about Transparency in Healthcare
+This led to the development of The National Patient Safety Foundation (NPSF) in 2007 and along with the Institute …

-This post was created in partnership with Toyota.
-All opinions expressed in the post are my own and not those of Toyota.Healthcare facilities everywhere are struggling to do more with less.
+Healthcare facilities everywhere are struggling to do more with less.
 Patients are getting sicker and reimbursements are getting smaller.
 Even with new insurance laws on the books, many patients are uninsured or underinsured.
 Healthcare facilities have struggled to meet the rising demand of patients.
-For many healthcare organizations, this has created backlogs of … [Read more...] about What Can Healthcare Learn from Toyota?
+For many healthcare organizations, this has created backlogs of patients and mounting stressed-out healthcare professionals.

 We are excited to partner with Concordia University Wisconsin to bring you this post.
 I write frequently about the importance of continuing education for nurses.
 Although there are many courses focused on various aspects of nursing care, there are few focused on enhancing the writing skills of healthcare providers.
 As nurses we are often responsible for charting complex patient procedures, plans, outcomes, and progress.
-We are also sometimes tasked with creating proposals, writing papers, … [Read more...] about Free Writing Course for Nurses and Other Healthcare Professionals
+We are also sometimes tasked with creating proposals, writing papers, and other activities that require professional writing skills.
+For many nurses, it’s …

 The Ebola situation has many in the United States at panic levels.
 We’ve already had several patients with Ebola on U.S. soil.
 We’ve already already had a death caused by Ebola.
 The media is spreading panic and is doing a terrible job at informing the public of any real facts.
 Mistakes have been made in this Ebola epidemic.
 For example, the hospital that released the Ebola patient stated the they did so because of a problem related to an EHR, but they later recanted.
 While I …